Touch switch

 A touch switch is a type of switch that only has to be touched by an object to operate.
 It is used in many lamps and wall switches that have a metal exterior as well as on public computer terminals.
 A touchscreen includes an array of touch switches on a display.

 A touch switch is the simplest kind of tactile sensor.

 Types

 There are three types of switches called touch switches:

 Capacitance switch

-A capacitance switch needs only one electrode to function.
+A self-capacitance switch needs only one electrode to function.
 The electrode can be placed behind a non-conductive panel such as wood, glass, or plastic.
 The switch works using body capacitance, a property of the human body that gives it great electrical characteristics.
 The switch keeps charging and discharging its metal exterior to detect changes in capacitance.
 When a person touches it, their body increases the capacitance and triggers the switch.

+Unlike self-capacitance, mutual capacitive touch is based on capacitance changes between two electrodes.
+This system employs two sets of electrodes—transmitting electrodes (Tx) and receiving electrodes (Rx).
+When a user’s finger or another object approaches these electrodes, it disrupts the electric field between them, resulting in a change in capacitance value.
+Mutual capacitance is also known as projected capacitance.
+The advantages of mutual capacitance technology include tight electric field coupling, allowing for more flexible design.
+For example, keyboards can have closely grouped keys without worrying about cross-coupling.
+However, mutual capacitance also has its limitations, such as its measurement noise being generally greater than self-capacitance.

 Capacitance switches are available commercially as integrated circuits from a number of manufacturers.
 These devices can also be used as a short-range proximity sensor.